Anthony Brabazon, 8th Earl of Meath

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.2 At University College, Oxford University, Oxford, Oxfordshire, England, (an unknown value).2 He held the office of Member of Parliament (M.P.) for Beaumaris between 1784 and 1785.2 He succeeded to the title of 3rd Baron Fortescue of Castle Hill, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 At University College, Oxford University, Oxford, Oxfordshire, EnglandG, (an unknown value.)2 He held the office of Member of Parliament (M.P.) for Beaumaris between 1784 and 1785.2 He succeeded as the 3rd Baron Fortescue of Castle Hill, co.
 Devon [G.B., 1746] on 10 July 1785.1 He held the office of Vice-Admiral of Devon between 1788 and 1839.2 He held the office of Lord-Lieutenant of Devon between 1788 and 1839.2 He was created 1st Viscount Ebrington, co.
-Gloucester [Great Britain] on 1 September 1789.2 He was created 1st Earl Fortescue [Great Britain] on 1 September 1789.2 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.).2 He was invested as a Fellow, Society of Antiquaries (F.S.A.).2
+Gloucester [Great Britain] on 1 September 1789.2 He was created 1st Earl Fortescue [Great Britain] on 1 September 1789.2 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.)2 He was appointed Fellow, Society of Antiquaries (F.S.A.)2

 Children of Hugh Fortescue, 1st Earl Fortescue and Hester Grenville